 A combination of market and policy forces also influenced the trajectory of natural gas usage in the region.
-Price controls and other regulatory policies enacted starting in the late 1930s had the effect of discouraging investment in natural gas nationwide.
-These policies, along with technical and material constraints, meant that the natural gas pipeline didn't reach the region until the 1950s.
-Even in the 1960s and 1970s, natural gas made up less than 10 percent of the region's total energy consumption.
-Recognizing the problems that previous policy had created, the National Energy Act of 1978 took steps to create a single national natural gas market and to gradually allow the market, rather than regulators, to determine the price of natural gas.
-However, the Act restricted the use of natural gas for electric generation and industrial purposes.
-The industry and necessary infrastructure was not adequately developed at that point, and supplies appeared to be insufficient to satisfy demand for both home heating and electric generation purposes.
-Because of these restrictions, it wasn't until the 1990s that gas consumption grew substantially in New England.
+Price controls and other regulatory policies enacted in the late 1930s had the effect of discouraging investment in natural gas nationwide.
+These policies, along with technical and material constraints, meant that the natural gas pipeline did not reach the region until the 1950s.
+Even in the 1960s and 1970s, natural gas made up less than 10 percent of the region's total energy use.
+Recognizing the problems that previous policy had created, the National Energy Act of 1978 took steps to create a single national natural gas market and to gradually allow the market, rather than regulators, to determine the wholesale price of natural gas.
+However, the Act restricted the use of natural gas for new electrical generation and industrial purposes.
+The natural gas industry and its necessary infrastructure were not adequately developed at that point, and supplies appeared to be insufficient to satisfy demand for both home heating and electrical generation purposes.
+It wasn't until these restrictions were lifted and other related policies changed that gas demand grew substantially in New England.

 Looking to the future, demand in all energy sectors is expected to continue to grow.
-With respect to electricity, ISO New England (the independent group that monitors the region's wholesale electricity markets) estimates that New England's electricity demand will increase from 131 gigawatt-hours per year in 2004 to 152 gigawatt-hours in 2014, a 16percent increase over the decade and an annual growth rate of 1.5 percent.6 The North American Electric Reliability Council also forecasts a 1.5 percent annual growth rate for the coming decade, predicting a 14.5-percent increase in peak electricity demand over the nine years between 2005 and 2014.7 Including energy for all uses and from all sources, the Energy Information Administration predicts a 1.2 percent annual increase in New England's overall energy demand over the next 20 years, from 3.6 quadrillion Btus today to 4.5 quadrillion in 2025.
+With respect to electricity, ISO New England (the independent group that monitors the region's wholesale electricity markets) estimates that New England's electricity demand will increase from 132 gigawatt-hours per year in 2004 to 153 gigawatt-hours in 2014, a 16-percent increase over the decade and an annual growth rate of 1.5 percent.
+The North American Electric Reliability Council also forecasts a 1.5 percent annual growth rate for the coming decade, predicting a 14.5percent increase in peak electricity demand over the nine years between 2005 and 2014.7 Including energy for all uses and from all sources, the Energy Information Administration predicts a 1.2 percent annual increase in New England's overall energy demand over the next 20 years, from 3.6 quadrillion Btus today to 4.5 quadrillion in 2025.
 Per-capita energy demand growth will be slower, at 0.6 percent annually over the period.
 New England governments and energy providers will need to plan ahead to meet this increased demand while maintaining system reliability.